desec-io/desec-stack/docs/dns/rrsets.rst

 Input validation
 ````````````````
-There are two stages of input validation:
+The API performs various types of validation checks:

-1. Sanity checks, such as syntax, basic semantics (e.g. negative TTL), and
+- Sanity checks, such as syntax, basic semantics (e.g. negative TTL).

+- RRset uniqueness (with respect to subname and type) and ``CNAME``
-   uniqueness checks.
-(We both check for uniqueness with respect to
+  exclusivity.
+We both check with respect to pre-existing RRsets as well as
-   pre-existing RRsets as well as with respect to other RRsets sent in the
+  with respect to other RRsets sent in the same request.
-   same bulk request.)

-2. DNS conformity checks, such as whether the given type is a supported record
+- DNS record checks, such as whether the given type is a supported record
   type, and whether the given record contents are consistent with the type.

-If an error occurs in the first validation stage, the request is aborted, and
-the error(s) are returned.
-Only if no error occurred, will the request be
-allowed to proceed to the second stage.

-In the first stage, errors are presented as a list of errors, with each list
+Error responses have status ``400 Bad Request`` and contain a list of errors
-item referring to one part of the bulk request, in the same order.
-Parts that
+in the response body, with each list item corresponding to one part of the
+bulk request, in the same order.
+Parts that passed without errors have an
-did not cause errors have an empty error object ``{}``, and parts with errors
+empty error object ``{}``, and parts with errors contain a data structure
-contain more details describing the error.
-Unfortunately, in step 2, the API
-currently does not associate the error message with the RRset that caused it.

-The successive treatment of stages means that one bulk part with a stage-2
-error may appear valid (``{}``) as long as another RRset has a stage-1 error.
-Only after the stage-1 error is resolved, the request will reach stage 2, at
-which point an error may appear due to a bulk part that previously seemed
-valid.
+giving explaining the error(s) in a more detailed fashion.

+In case of several errors for the same RRset, we sometimes only return one
+of them.
+For example, if you're creating an RRset that conflicts with an
+existing RRset, the API does not perform further validation of the record
+contents, and instead only points out the uniqueness conflict.

 Notes